Gio Reyna: Who is Borussia Dortmund's American Dream?

 Born in November 2002, Gio is the son of former American internationals Claudio Reyna and Danielle Egan Reyna, who met shortly before the USA hosted the FIFA World Cup in 1994.
 After a successful playing career – which included stints in the Bundesliga with Bayer Leverkusen and Wolfsburg, where he became the first American to captain a European club – the former USMNT captain was appointed sporting director of Major League Soccer club New York City FC in 2013.

 A supremely gifted sportsman from an early age, Gio followed his Pops to NYCFC, joining club's youth academy, and his talent soon shone through.
 In April 2017, at just 14, he helped his team to win the Generation Adidas Cup – a competition for U17s – and was even named player of the tournament.
 He then played a starring role as the US U15s won the prestigious Torneo delle Nazioni youth tournament, racking up four goals and four assists – including the winner in the final against England.

 After a strong 2017/18 campaign with the NYCFC U18/19s – in which he scored 13 goals in 17 appearances – Reyna arrived in Dortmund at the start of 2019.
 Like former teammate Christian Pulisic, he was able to join the Black-and-Yellows at the age of just 16, having secured a Portuguese passport through Claudio's mother Maria.
-He has been playing for the club's U19s team in 2019/20, he was promoted to the senior side during the winter break and made his Bundesliga debut on Matchday 18, coming on as a 72nd-minute substitute for Thorgan Hazard.
+After playing for the club's U19s team in 2019/20, he was promoted to the senior side during the winter break and made his Bundesliga debut on Matchday 18, coming on as a 72nd-minute substitute for Thorgan Hazard.
 Reyna then opened his BVB account a few weeks later, scoring in Dortmund's 3-2 DFB Cup defeat to Bremen in February 2020.